nasa-jpl-memex/image_space/imagespace_smqtk/Docker.md

 ./smqtk_services.run_images.sh --docker-network DOCKER_NETWORK --images IMAGE_DIR
 ```

+Descriptor generation should be kicked off, and tailing the logs of the smqtk-services container will show the progress and end with
-This should show the descriptors being generated and end with a message from Werkzeug stating that the web server is running.
+a message from Werkzeug stating that the web server is running.

 Configuration
 =============